Doctor in Ithrive Counselling Centre

 - Talk to someone when you are feeling stressed, anxious or down you might not feel like doing anything.

 Thankfully, like physical ailments, emotional ailments too can be treated.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 A bad habit could range from smoking or drinking to knuckle breaking or nail biting.
 A bad habit is one that causes or is likely to cause you or the others in your life, harm.
 Here are eight steps that can help you break your bad habit: